 This solution addresses Key Issue #2: UE-UE TSC communication.
 From a 3GPP system perspective, UE-UE communication is a special case as that requires the UPF to be able to forward traffic between UEs without going through a NW-TT.
 From the TSN network perspective, however, the UE-UE communication is not special; as the 5GS models a TSN bridge, it just corresponds to communication between two ports.

 This solution generalizes the 5GS bridge model, so that is becomes capable of TSC communication between any two ports.
 That includes communication between a DS-TT port and a NW-TT port, as already supported, but also extended to include communication between two DS-TT ports (i.e., UE to UE communication), as well as communication between two NW-TT ports.
 The solution tries to minimize the special 3GPP handling of these options, and instead proposes a general framework that is equally applicable to all cases.
-The solution is summarized in the figure below.